davidgiven/cowgol/README.md

 dmsc@github (and others).
 It is distributed under the terms of the GPL 2.0 license; see `third_party/emu2/LICENSE` for the full text.

+`third_party/djlink` contains a copy of the djlink 16-bit linker written by dj@delorie.com.
+It is distributed under the terms of the GPL 2.0 licesne; see `third_party/djlink/copying` for the full text, with additional grants described in `third_party/djlink/copying.dj`.